griefly/griefly/README.md

   `Set SFML_LIBRARY to C:\Users\Kremius\Documents\ExternalLibs\SFML-2.3\lib\sfml-main.lib`
 4. Rerun CMake with param `-DCMAKE_BUILD_TYPE=Release` for Release verison.
 5. Build the project.
-   Client executables will appear in the Exec folder, and the server executable will appear in the knv-server-go folder.
+   Client executables will appear in the `Exec` folder, and the server executable will appear in the `knv-server-go` folder.
-   Client executables depend from various dll (Qt, SDL, SFML), so it is needed to manually place them to the Exec folder.
+   Client executables depend from various dlls (Qt, SDL, SFML), so it is needed to manually place them to the `Exec` folder.

 How to build everything on Linux
 --------------------------------